Character strengths are an indispensable aspect of positive psychology.

 Strengths Exploration Worksheet

 Strengths exploration worksheet goes beyond identifying our abilities.
-Besides helping respondents rule out what their higher and lower strengths are, this test also provides some direction as to how they can use their skills in their relationships, professional bonds, and contact with the self.
+Besides helping respondents rule out what their higher and lower strengths are, this test also provides some direction as to how they can use their strength-based skills in their relationships, professional bonds, and contact with the self.

 The test is simple and can be self-administered.
 The basic idea of this worksheet is to let clients apply the knowledge of strengths and virtues for overcoming real-life problems and live with more clarity of thoughts.
 Find the test online, or you can follow the description below.